panphp/pan/README.md

 ## Visualize your analytics

-To visualize your analytics, you may use the `pan` Artisan command:
+To visualize your product analytics, you may use the `pan` Artisan command:

 ```bash
 php artisan pan